 I’m coming after Chipotle today with this super tasty, copycat chipotle cilantro-lime rice.
-Sometimes, I just don’t want to spend that extra money on takeout.
+Sometimes, you just don’t want to spend that extra money on takeout.
+And in true Coined Cuisine fashion, I’m here to save your wallets and your tastebuds!

-Well have no fear, Coined Cuisine is here to save your wallets once again.
 This copycat Chipotle cilantro-lime rice tastes just like the restaurant version, only fresher!
-The best part is it is super easy to make with only four ingredients.
+The best part is it is super easy to make with only four ingredients (plus water).
 The longest part of the process is actually cooking the rice – and it holds together so well for leftovers.

 If you don’t have a rice cooker, don’t be intimidated!
 My foolproof method will ensure perfect fluffy rice in a normal pot every time.
-I say save your kitchen storage space for gadgets that you need, and we’re going to make sure you don’t need that one.
 Also, I’ve had some people use microwave rice as a shortcut and it still tastes great!
 I’m all about efficiency, so whatever works best for your kitchen.

 Copycat Cilantro-Lime Rice

-- Add 3 and 1/2 cups of water to a large pot with a bit of salt and bring to a rolling boil.
+- Add the long-grain rice, water, and bouillon seasoning to a large pot, then bring the mixture to a rolling boil.

-- Pour rice into boiling water and stir.
-Turn heat down to low, cover pot with a tight-fitting lid, and cook for about 15 minutes until fluffy.
+- Once it begins boiling, turn the heat down to low, cover pot with a tight-fitting lid, and cook for 15-18 minutes until fluffy.

-- Turn off heat.
-While rice is still warm, add finely chopped cilantro, lime juice, and olive oil.
-Season with salt to your preference.
+- Turn off the heat.
+While the rice is still warm, add your chopped cilantro and lime juice.
+Season with any additional salt to your preference.